 This exercise program will help tone your muscles at rest and make you feel reinvigorated.

-Did you spend all winter building fat reserves to counter the cold and not doing enough physical activity?
+Did you build up fat reserves and not doing enough physical activity?
 No problem!
 Here are 5 quick strength-building exercises to help tone your muscles at rest and make you feel reinvigorated.

 To work your core muscles, arms and legs, as well as increase your heart rate.
 An excellent reinvigorating exercise that also stimulates motor coordination.
 Do two to three sets of 15 to 30 jumps, resting about a minute between each set.